 Background: Drug-coated balloons (DCB) and drug-eluting stents (DES) represent the currently recommended treatments for in-stent restenosis (ISR).
 Optical coherence tomography (OCT) allows detailed neointimal characterisation which can guide treatment strategies.

-Aims First, to assess the relation between neointimal pattern and clinical outcomes following in-stent restenosis (ISR) treatment; second, to explore a potential interaction between neointimal pattern and treatment modality relative to clinical outcomes.
+Aims: The aims of this study were first, to assess the relation between neointimal pattern and clinical outcomes following in-stent restenosis (ISR) treatment, and second, to explore a potential interaction between neointimal pattern and treatment modality relative to clinical outcomes.

 Methods: Patients undergoing OCT-guided treatment (DCB or DES) of ISR in three European centres were included.
 Based on the median of distribution of non-homogeneous neointima quadrants, patients were categorised into low and high inhomogeneity groups.

 Results: A total of 197 patients (low inhomogeneity=100 and high inhomogeneity=97) were included.
 There were no significant differences in terms of major adverse cardiac events (MACE) (p=0.939) or target lesion revascularisation (TLR) (p=0.732) between the two groups.
 The exploratory analysis showed a significant interaction between neointimal pattern and treatment modality regarding MACE (pint=0.006) and TLR (pint=0.022).
 DES showed a significant advantage over DCB in the high (MACE: HR 0.26 [0.10-0.65], p=0.004; TLR: HR 0.28 [0.11-0.69], p=0.006), but not in the low inhomogeneity group (MACE: p=0.917; TLR: p=0.797).